The Art and Legacy of Māori War Shields

 Māori artisans selected materials with great care, believing that the natural world held mauri (life force) that could be transferred to the object.
 The primary material was wood, chosen for its strength, workability, and availability.
 Common woods included:

-• Rimu – a dense, fine-grained timber that carved cleanly and held detail well.
+• Rimu – a dense, fine-grained timber that carved cleanly and held detail well, making it ideal for intricate ceremonial shields.

-• Flax tree (harakeke) – though more commonly used for fiber, its wood was used for lighter shields or components.
+• Flax tree (harakeke) – though more commonly used for fiber, its wood was used for lighter shields or components where speed and agility were prioritized over heavy protection.

 Beyond wood, shields integrated other materials to enhance both function and symbolism.
-Whalebone (from stranded whales) was carved into handles or inset decorations, its hardness symbolizing the strength of the sea.
-Pounamu (greenstone) was sometimes inlaid for prestige, though rare.
-Feathers from the kiwi or huia were attached to the back or edges, not only for visual impact but also as a connection to birds, which were considered spiritual messengers.
+Whalebone (from stranded whales) was carved into handles or inset decorations, its hardness symbolizing the strength of the sea and the whale’s role as a guardian spirit (kaitiaki).
+Pounamu (greenstone) was sometimes inlaid for prestige, though rare due to its scarcity and high value.
+Feathers from the kiwi or huia were attached to the back or edges, not only for visual impact but also as a connection to birds, which were considered spiritual messengers that could carry prayers to the heavens.
 The binding was done with muka (flax fiber), dyed with natural pigments from berries, bark, or mud to achieve red, black, and white patterns.
 Each material was prepared through a ritualistic process—prayers, fasting, and blessings were common before felling a tree or carving.
+The tohunga would recite karakia to ask the forest’s permission, ensuring the tree’s mauri was honored and that the finished shield would be spiritually alive.

 The Role of the Tohunga Whakairo